Planning Your AV Career

 Preparing to work in the AV industry is easier than you thought.

 Step One: Take an Online Class

 InfoComm International® offers an up-to-date, online class Essentials of AV Technology, which is great for demystifying the world of AV.
 Essentials of AV Technology is a comprehensive, introductory overview of science and technology for audio, visual and audiovisual systems integration with more than 240 lessons, quizzes to help you see if you understand the material and section tests to help you demonstrate your understanding of essential AV technology.
-Students and career changers will be able to register for this class at no cost for a limited time (a $150 value) — email us today to see if you qualify.
 View the course outline (PDF) and get started with a new career.

 Step Two: Become an InfoComm-Recognized AV Technologist

 Demonstrate your knowledge of basic AV principles to potential employers by taking an on-line test based on GEN102 Essentials of AV Technology.
 If you score 80 percent or higher on the 100 question InfoComm-Recognized AV Technologist Test, you will receive a certificate that you can present to potential employers showing your basic knowledge of AV and demonstrating your commitment to the industry.
 Learn more about the test, pricing and retest policies.
 Or prepare for your exam by reviewing the Essentials Appendix in The CTS Certified Technology Specialist Exam Guide.

 Find an entry-level position on InfoComm International's JobSite.
 You can search for jobs and internships while studying for your certificate.

 Step Four: Become an InfoComm Certified Technology Specialist